hashicorp/packer/website/source/docs/templates/communicator.html.md

 -   `ssh_local_tunnels` (array of strings) - An array of OpenSSH-style tunnels to create.
-The port is bound on the *local packer host* and connections are forwarded to the remote destinations.
-Note unless `GatewayPorts=yes` is set in SSHD dameon, the target *must* be `localhost`.
+The port is bound on the *local packer host* and connections are forwarded to the remote destination.
+Note unless `GatewayPorts=yes` is set in SSHD daemon, the target *must* be `localhost`.
 Example value:
-    `8080:localhost:8000`
+    `3306:localhost:3306`

 -   `ssh_password` (string) - A plaintext password to use to authenticate with SSH.